-Who is considered a pawnbroker or secondhand merchant?
+Who is considered a pawnbroker, secondhand merchandise dealer, or catalytic converter purchaser?

 Pawnbroker: A person whose business engages in the following activities:

 - (a) engages in a pawn transaction; - (b) holds itself out as being in the business of a pawnbroker or pawnshop, regardless of whether the person or business enters into pawn transaction or secondhand merchandise transactions.